ethanavatar/C-Sharp-Slack-Integration/README.md

 ## Contribute

-I am extremely new to C-Sharp so contributions are greatly appreciated, as I will likely learn a lot from any critisism there might be.
-This is barely what you'd call a project, but I will try to make it as easy and useful as possible in the name of experience, and every piece of input counts.
+I am still relatively new to C-Sharp so contributions are greatly appreciated, as I will likely learn a lot from any critisism there might be.
+Despite it being a small project, I will try to make it as easy and useful as possible in the name of experience, and every piece of input counts.